Python 6B - While Loops

 Simple While Loops

-The second type of loop is a while loop which keeps running until the starting condition has been broken and is no longer true.
+A while loop keeps repeating until the starting condition has been broken and is no longer true.

 It is important to give the variable a value before you start the while loop.
 I have assigned number as 1.